Click to view more details about each scholarship.

 For more information regarding the application process, or to apply for the scholarship, please see the counselor at the Goodridge High School in Goodridge, or the Thief River Falls Education Foundation, 230 LaBree Avenue South, Thief River Falls, MN 56701.

-Larry Lee presented the 2022 Alice & Roy Lee Scholarship to Jaymin Klosterman.
+Board Member Mike Barry presented the 2025 Alice & Roy Lee Scholarship to Camryn Kezar.

 Roy and Alice have longed to give back to Roy's alma mater and have done so through this scholarship.
 A student who has lettered in a sport at Lincoln High School, has a grade point average of 2.5 or better and attends a college in Minnesota or North Dakota is eligible to apply.
 The first awarding will be in May of 2008.